 I finally called the hospital around 10 am.
 They told me I needed to come in because it has already been too long since my water broke.
 I was bummed but also knew I couldn’t risk my baby having an infection.
 So I finished packing up my hospital bag and told my husband to finish up work.
 I wasn’t in a hurry because this being my 4th child, I knew the first part of my labor usually takes long.
 (You can read my 3 day prodromal labor story here).

-My husband came home around noon and we arrived at the hospital 15 minutes later.
+My husband came home around noon and we arrived at the birth center 15 minutes later.
 I felt anxious and nervous.
 I also felt my hormones surging and my mindset becoming more focused and serious.
 It’s amazing how the female body just knows these things.
 Instinctively I knew I was going to meet my baby girl that day.

 Checking in during early labor

-We checked into the hospital and the nurses checked my dilation.
+We checked into the hospital and the certified nurses checked my dilation.
 Sure enough, I was 4 cm dilated and the test confirmed that my water broke.
 This meant also bad news for me- we had to begin using pitocin to augment my labor because labor wasn’t progressing on its own.
 I remembered feeling the same frustration with my 3rd baby.
 It turns out my body gets stuck in early labor and I need augmentation for it to speed up.

-I told the midwife I don’t want to use pitocin because my birth plan is to have an unmedicated labor and I knew using pitocin makes this harder.
+I told the midwife I don’t want to use pitocin because my birth plan is to have an unmedicated birth and I knew using pitocin makes this harder.
 I told her I want to experience a birth the way our ancestors did.
 She chuckled and said just remember not to push too fast and hysterically when you’re pushing at the end to prevent tears and stitches.
 I had no idea that this simple advice will make a huge difference at the end.